-Power Car (1)
+Grappa Power Car (1)

 Chef de Cuisine Kitchen Car with Glass Observation Corridor (1)

 We can process AMEX, MasterCard, Visa, Diner’s Club, Carte Blanche, Discover, Novus, and JCB over the phone.
-Our online reservatiosn system is capable of processing either Visa or Master Card.
+Our online reservations system is capable of processing either Visa or Master Card.
 Gift Certificate numbers must be provided at point of reservation as payment method and must be presented upon check-in to secure boarding passes.

-All but one of the Napa Valley Wine Train’s rail cars is equipped with a restroom.
+Most of the Napa Valley Wine Train’s rail cars is equipped with a restroom.